browserengineering/book/book/visual-effects.md

 transparent.
 Thus, fully black pixels replaced fully orange ones, resulting just black pixels, which were later made 50% transparent.

-Applying effect in the proper order, as necessary to implement effects like `opacity`, requires more careful handling of surfaces.
+Applying blending in the proper order, as is necessary to implement effects like `opacity`, requires more careful handling of surfaces.

 ::: {.further}